This article is also available to be viewed on begneiss.medium.com

 Direct application of geothermal heat is used without the need for complex conversion to electricity and is most suited in regions with naturally occurring hot springs and geothermal reservoirs.

-The Western U.S., including states like California, Nevada, and Idaho, offers prime locations for these applications.
+The Western United States, including states like California, Nevada, and Idaho, offer prime locations for these applications.

 The natural geological features in these regions, such as where the Earth has thin crust and tectonic movements, allow more affordable access to the heat readily available 24 hours a day.